iotaledger/tips/text/0017-message/0017-message.md

 | Index            | ByteArray     | The index key of the message |
 | Data             | ByteArray     | Data we are attaching    |

-Note that `Index` field should be 1 to 64 bytes long for the payload to be valid.
+Note that `Index` field must be at least 1 byte and not longer than 64 bytes for the payload to be valid.
 The `Data` may have a length of 0.

 ### Serialization Example